 As for patients, Cerebral co-founder and CEO Kyle Robertsons expects that we’ll see a “paradigm shift” in regards to the general comfort people feel with receiving mental health care online.
 “I think there’s a huge possibility that we’ll see [a shift toward digital], especially because people who were previously going to therapy face-to-face are now seeing a therapist online,” adds Cirbus.
 “So not only do you have it introducing therapy and its benefits to new people, you also have people who would never have thought about tele-therapy now using it.”

-We’re unfortunately only at the beginning of the pandemic, and similarly, at the beginning of the digital mental health boom.
+As the pandemic persists, we find ourselves in the midst of a digital mental health boom.
 It thus remains to be seen whether more people will truly be able to access these expanded teletherapy options, or whether these companies (and others) will be able to scale to meet the massive need for mental health services.
-But for the first time in a while, there’s hope that more of 46 million Americans dealing with mental health issues can finally (finally!) get the help they need… without having to wait months to get it.
+But for the first time in a while, there's hope that more of 46 million Americans dealing with mental health issues can finally (finally!) get the help they need... without having to wait months to get it.

 Loading More Posts...